To see information relevant to you please log in or Not you?

 If you carry on contributing to the Fund after you reach your normal pension age:

-• when you stop working for Nestlé, your DB Core and/or DB CorePlus pension will be calculated based on your career average revalued pensionable earnings and your pensionable service at the date you stop working for Nestlé and no late retirement factor will be applied.
+• when you stop working for Nestlé, your DB Core and/or DB CorePlus pension will be calculated based on your career average revalued pensionable earnings and your pensionable service at the date you stop working for Nestlé.
+We won't apply a late retirement factor, and

 • your death-in-service benefits will carry on as normal.